khpf88/Lisa-AI-Voice-Assistant/doc/architecture.md

 ### Step 1: Prove the Core Functionality (Achieved & Refined)

 The immediate goal of getting the core application working, including real-time two-way voice interaction, server-side VAD, streaming LLM responses, and multi-LLM provider support, has been largely achieved.
+The application is now containerized using Docker Compose, and the TTS functionality is provided by an external Dockerized service.
 The current focus is on optimizing performance and ensuring stability.

 ### Step 2: Refactor Lisa as a Dedicated Voice I/O Service